Recipe for Tarte aux Fraises

 Oven Temperature: 180 C

-Rub fat into the flour using just the tips of your fingers.
+Rub the butter into the flour using just the tips of your fingers.

-Bind together with just enough cold water to make a dough.
+Add just enough cold water to turn the mixture into a ball of pastry dough.

-Put the pastry carefully into the tin.
-Cut off the edges with a knife and press a fork around the edges.
+Lift it into the tin.
+Cut off the leftover pastry with a knife and press a fork around the edges.

 Check that the base is cooked, and leave to cool.